OlivierLD/raspberry-coffee/Monitor.Battery/README.md

 ### WebSocket
 WebSocket is a very cool technology, based on TCP.
-Obviously available on the server side of the world, but also implemented with HTML5, and available fro browsers supporting ity, in JavaScript.
+Obviously available on the server side of the world, but also implemented with HTML5, and available from browsers supporting it, in JavaScript.
 Can be seen as a publish/subscribe mechanism.

 In a protocol like HTTP for example, you need to submit a request to get a response.